 The ratio of employed persons to the population of the same age.
 The employment rate of the total population is calculated as the ratio of 15 to 64-year-old employed persons to the population of the same age.Read the full definition of the concept

 Energy balance sheet describes the conversion of primary energy to final consumption.
 The balance sheet contains separate entries for primary energy supply, stock changes, energy production and transmission, final energy consumption and non-energy use.Read the full definition of the concept

-Includes consumption of energy needed for heating residential buildings and domestic water, and electricity used for household appliances.
+Includes consumption of energy needed for heating spaces in residential buildings and domestic water, and electricity used for household appliances.
 The use of natural gas and liquid gas in cooking as well as the use of wood and electricity for heating saunas are also included.
 Energy consumption of the means of transport (incl. private cars) used by households is not included in energy consumption in households but in energy consumption of transport.Read the full definition of the concept

 Energy consumption of domestic water heating comprises the energy used for heating water.
 The majority of residential buildings in Finland have central heating system by water circulation in which case water is heated with the same main energy source.
 Major dry heating systems are direct electrical heating, stove heating and air circulation central heating.
 In these systems, water is usually heated using a separate electrical storage boiler (hot water tank).Read the full definition of the concept

 Energy consumption of electrical equipment comprises the energy used by pieces of electrical equipment in dwellings and real estate properties.
 Electrical equipment include e.g. microwave ovens, coffee makers and kettles, refrigeration equipment, washing machines, tumble dryers, televisions and computers with their accessories, cellar cooling systems, lifts and vehicle engine block and interior heating.
 Electrical sauna stoves and equipment related to heat distribution and ventilation are included in electricity consumption of heating.Read the full definition of the concept